core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ### Additional Actions for Stand-Alone Execution {#id-update-additional-actions}

-After having experienced a loss of state, a peer MUST NOT participate in a stand-alone OSCORE IDs update procedure with another peer, until having performed a full-fledged establishment/renewal of an OSCORE Security Context with the other peer (e.g., through KUDOS or EDHOC {{I-D.ietf-lake-edhoc}}).
+After having experienced a loss of state, a peer MUST NOT participate in a stand-alone OSCORE IDs update procedure with another peer, until having performed a full-fledged establishment/renewal of an OSCORE Security Context with the other peer (e.g., by running KUDOS or the EDHOC protocol {{I-D.ietf-lake-edhoc}}).

-More precisely, a peer has experienced a loss of state if it cannot access the latest snapshot of the latest OSCORE Security Context CTX\_OLD or the whole set of OSCORE Sender/Recipient IDs that have been used with the triplet (Master Secret, Master Salt ID Context) of CTX\_OLD.
-This can happen, for instance, following a device reboot.
+More precisely, a peer has experienced a loss of state if it cannot access the latest snapshot of the latest OSCORE Security Context CTX\_OLD or the whole set of OSCORE Sender/Recipient IDs that have been used with the triplet (Master Secret, Master Salt, ID Context) of CTX\_OLD.
+This can happen, for instance, after a device reboot.YYY

 Furthermore, when participating in a stand-alone OSCORE IDs update procedure, a peer performs the following additional steps.

-* When sending an OSCORE ID update message, the peer MUST specify its new intended OSCORE Recipient ID as value of the Recipient-ID Option only if such a Recipient ID is not only available (see {{Section 3.3 of RFC8613}}, but it has also never been used as Recipient ID with the current triplet (Master Secret, Master Salt ID Context).
+* When sending an OSCORE IDs update message, the peer MUST specify its new intended OSCORE Recipient ID as value of the Recipient-ID Option only if such a Recipient ID is not only available (see {{Section 3.3 of RFC8613}}, but it has also never been used as Recipient ID with the current triplet (Master Secret, Master Salt, ID Context).

-* When receiving an OSCORE ID update message, the peer MUST abort the procedure if it has already used the identifier specified in the Recipient-ID Option as its own Sender ID with current triplet (Master Secret, Master Salt ID Context).
+* When receiving an OSCORE IDs update message, the peer MUST abort the procedure if it has already used the identifier specified in the Recipient-ID Option as its own Sender ID with current triplet (Master Secret, Master Salt, ID Context).

-In order to fulfill the conditions above, a peer has to keep track of the OSCORE Sender/Recipient IDs that it has used with the current triplet (Master Secret, Master Salt ID Context), since the latest update of OSCORE Master Secret (e.g, performed through KUDOS).
+In order to fulfill the conditions above, a peer has to keep track of the OSCORE Sender/Recipient IDs that it has used with the current triplet (Master Secret, Master Salt, ID Context) since the latest update of OSCORE Master Secret (e.g, performed by running KUDOS).

 # Security Considerations